 Communicating a Diagnosis

-That naturopathic diagnosis can be identified through one or more of:
+A naturopathic diagnosis can be identified using one or more of the following:

 A patient’s health history.